enderandpeter/wpgithooks/README.md

 ## How to Use

-After you have either copied or symlinked the above files to the required directories and setup your `wp-addons.php` and optional `cleanup.sh`, you will be able to install all the core, plugin and theme files for your WordPress site.
-The hook scripts will also restore your database from the SQL file in your `uploads` folder's
+After you have either copied or symlinked the above files to the required directories and setup your `wp-addons.php` and optional `cleanup.sh`, the installation of all the core files, plugins, themes, database and running of custom cleanup commands will all happen when a commit is checked out or merged into your `uploads` repo.
+You can work on the site, make changes to the site content, commit them, and rest assured that cloning the site content elsewhere will recreate everything that the WordPress web application requires.
-`.db` directory.
-This SQL file should be named after a site defined in the `wp-site` section of your local repo's `.git/config` file.
-The site assigned to the `deploy` key in the git config is the one that will be setup.

-If restoring a multisite install, you will need to provide a [`wp-config.php`](https://codex.wordpress.org/Create_A_Network#Step_4:_Enabling_the_Network) and the [`.htaccess`](https://codex.wordpress.org/Multisite_Network_Administration#.htaccess_and_Mod_Rewrite) rules.
+If restoring a multisite install, you will need to provide a [`wp-config.php`](https://codex.wordpress.org/Create_A_Network#Step_4:_Enabling_the_Network) and the [`.htaccess`](https://codex.wordpress.org/Multisite_Network_Administration#.htaccess_and_Mod_Rewrite) rules if using Apache Web Server \(httpd\).

 ## Bugs
-* pre-commit hook may error when replacing .SQL from previous environment
+* pre-commit hook may occassionaly error when replacing .SQL from previous site name
 * Deleted plugins may not be properly disabled in the database, resulting in a message in the plugin screen reporting the completion of their removal.